tessercat/daoistic-book/daodejing/15/english.md

 Those who took this path
 didn't ask for perfection.

-Above all, accepting imperfection meant they could make mistakes and not start from scratch.
+Above all, they were imperfect so they could make mistakes and not start from scratch.